obsidianmd/obsidian-clipper/README.md

 - Go to `chrome://extensions/`
 - Click `Load unpacked` and select the `dist` folder

-### URL patterns
+### Template triggers

-URL patterns allow you to automatically select a template based on the current page URL.
-You can define multiple URL patterns for each template, separated by a new line.
+Template triggers allow you to automatically select a template based on the current page URL or schema.org data.
+You can define multiple rules for each template, separated by a new line.

+#### Simple URL matching

-Simple matching checks if the current page URL *starts with* the given pattern.
+Simple matching triggers a template if the current page URL *starts with* the given pattern.
 For example:

 - `https://obsidian.md` will match any URL that starts with this text.

+#### Regular expression matching

-You can use regular expressions for more complex patterns.
+You can trigger templates based on more complex URL patterns using regular expressions.
 Enclose your regex pattern in forward slashes (`/`).
 Remember to escape special characters in regex patterns (like `.` and `/`) with a backslash (`\`).
 For example:

 - `/^https:\/\/www\.imdb\.com\/title\/tt\d+\/reference\/?$/` will match any IMDB reference page.

+#### Schema.org matching

+You can trigger templates based on schema.org data present on the page.
+Use the `schema:` prefix followed by the schema key you want to match.
+You can optionally specify an expected value.
+For example:

+- `schema:@type` will match any page that has a schema.org `@type` property.
+- `schema:@type=Recipe` will match pages where the schema.org `@type` is specifically "Recipe".
+- `schema:author.name=John Doe` will match pages where the schema.org author's name is "John Doe".

+Schema matching is particularly useful for selecting templates based on the type of content on the page, regardless of the specific URL structure.

+You can combine different types of patterns for a single template.
+The first matching pattern (whether URL-based or schema-based) will determine which template is used.

 ### Template variables